merklel/Giesela/README.md

 # Gißela
 **Automates watering the balcony plants**<br>
-This repostiroy holds the source code for the raspberrry pi controlling the watering system and the code for the webinerface to interact with the system.
-One can choose to start watering up to three times a days for a duration of 60 min in total.
-Manual enabling is possible via buttons or the webinterface.
-Additionally, one can add an gmail-address and send a *magic email* to the system, which triggers the watering.
-By using the mail interface, one can easily control from outside the home-network.
+This repository holds the source code for the raspberry pi controlling the watering system and the code for the web interface to interact with the system.
+One can choose to start watering up to three times a day for a duration of 60 min in total.
+Manual enabling is possible via buttons or the web interface.
+Additionally, one can add a gmail-address and send a magic email to the system, which triggers the watering.
+By using the mail interface, one can easily control from outside the home network.

 ![Giselasystem](doc/overallSystem.jpg)